 - A bridesmaid’s dress for my sister’s wedding (massive yay!!)

-I’ve not even mentioned the sustainability part of this – green living is massively important to me… perhaps I’ll update you on that in a progress post later in the year.
-It’s safe to say that reducing consumption is something that we all need to consider at this stage to change the direction the planet is heading in environmentally.
+I’ve not even mentioned the sustainability part of this.
+Green living is massively important to me… perhaps I’ll update you on that in a progress post later in the year.
+Reducing consumption is something that we all need to consider at this stage.
+We need to change the direction the planet is heading in environmentally.

 Anyway, what are my tactics?
 I’m unsubscribing from emails that seem to taunt me daily with “unbelievable savings”.
 And I’ve got my other half on board with my plan for accountability and support.
 Could you do it?
 Do you have any tips for me?!
 Let me know by getting in touch here.